 Item 7A.
-Quantitative and Qualitative Disclosures about Market Risk certain third-party and intercompany transactions.
-We also use cross-currency swaps to hedge our net investments in our foreign subsidiaries.
+Quantitative and Qualitative Disclosures about Market Risk foreign subsidiaries.
 In addition, we use interest rate derivatives to hedge a portion of the interest rate exposure on our outstanding debt or in anticipation of a future debt issuance, as discussed under "Interest Rate Risk Management" below.